 Because sitting all day is a tough gig.

-Not only can it cause you to get back, neck and shoulder pain, it can also lead to far more serious problems such as cardiovascular disease.
+As not only can it cause you to get back, neck, and shoulder pain, it can also lead to far more serious problems such as cardiovascular disease.

 Resources used in researching this article: